EnableX/One-to-One-Video-Call-Webrtc-Application-Sample-for-Android/README.md

 And many more such exciting features.

-Read Android Toolkit Documentation for more details.
+Read [Android Toolkit Documentation](https://videoiq.airtel.in/developer/video-api/client-api/android-toolkit/) for more details.

-Download Android Toolkit to get the latest version of Android SDK.
+Download [Android Toolkit](https://videoiq.airtel.in/developer/wp-content/uploads/Android_SDK_1.9.4/EnxRtcAndroid-release_1.9.4.zip) to get the latest version of Android SDK.

 ## 4. Support

 Airtel IQ provides a library of Documentations, How-to Guides, and Sample Codes to help software developers, interested in embedding RTC in their applications.

-Refer to the Complete Developer’s Guide for more details.
+Refer to the [Complete Developer’s Guide](https://developer.videoiq.airtel.in/) for more details.

-You may also write to us for additional support at support@Airtel IQ.io.
+You may also write to us for additional support at [support@AirtelIQ.io.0](mailto:support@videoiq.airtel.in)